jilsco9/AleTrail/AleTrail/AleTrail.docc/AleTrail.md

 The other functional model worth mentioning in the app is Settings, which acts as a persistent model between launches.
-It uses SwiftData to persist data like favorited brewery IDs and the latest viewed Brewery list mode.
+It uses SwiftData to persist data like favorited breweries and the latest viewed Brewery list mode.

 ## Topics